mate-academy/spring-boot-aop-code-examples/theory-en.md

 - Ease of reading and understanding the main logic of the project.
 - Simplification of unit testing.

-### Недостатки
+### Disadvantages
 The disadvantages of AOP include 2 things:
 - Slight performance hit due to bean proxying.
   It is also worth saying that if you do everything correctly and do not overload the code with countless aspects, in most cases, the advantages of this approach are much more significant.
 - High threshold of entry.
 Difficulties in understanding the concept, due to its non-obviousness.
-  As well as the risk of writing even more confusing code, abusing the use of aspects.
+  As well as the risk of writing even more confusing code abusing the use of aspects.

 ### AOP in spring
 Spring supports AOP by default and uses this approach under the hood, for example, in spring security.
-With the help of spring, you can solve the basic, most popular tasks in this direction, while AspectJ provides a wider functionality that solves almost all possible tasks.
+With the help of spring, you can solve the basic, most popular tasks in this style, while AspectJ provides a wider functionality that solves almost all possible tasks.
 For AOP to work in pure spring, you need to add the `@EnableAspectJAutoProxy` annotation in the config class.
 There is no such need in spring boot.